fairlearn/fairlearn/docs/user_guide/assessment.rst

 It's also worth considering whether the assumptions underlying demographic parity maintain construct validity (see :ref:`construct_validity`).
-Construct validity is a concept in the social sciences that assess the extent to which the ways we choose to measure abstract phenomena are valid.
+Construct validity is a concept in the social sciences that assesses the extent to which the ways we choose to measure abstract phenomena are valid.
 For demographic parity, one relevant question would be whether demographic parity meets the criteria for establishing "fairness",